ga-wdi-lessons/js-oojs-classes/readme.md

   * Encapsulation
   * Modularity

 OOP becomes **very** important as our front-end code grows in complexity.
-Even a simple app will have lots of code on the front end to do things like...
+Even a simple app will have lots of code on the front-end to do things like...

-* Render data from the back end
+* Send requests to a back-end to fetch / update / destroy data
 * Update the state of the page as data changes
-* Respond to events like clicking buttons / links
+* Respond to events like clicking buttons
-* Send requests to the back end to fetch / update / destroy data

 ### Creating Objects (5 minutes / 0:15)